-The mission of the Associate in Arts in Liberal Arts Degree Program is to encourage students to develop an understanding of self and to enrich their knowledge and skills to enjoy life in a changing global environment.
+The mission of the Associate in Arts in Liberal Arts Degree Program is to prepare students for successful transfer to a four-year baccalaureate degree program.
 To achieve this purpose, the liberal arts program provides students with a broad academic experience in fundamental areas of human knowledge, and it endeavors to orient them to the intellectual, social, and natural world.
 In the degree program students will study a coherent and substantive balance of English, mathematics, the sciences, the arts and humanities, and the social sciences.
-To graduate, students must successfully complete the College's requirements for all associate degree programs and a minimum of 64 credits of coursework in the distribution areas described below.